malithmcr/fullstack-developer-challenge/README.md

 - When user filter a job, Your react app fetches data from the filtering endpoint.
 - Your app is easy to install and run locally
 - The code is clean, well-structured and easy to understand
+- It's up to you to decide about the database setup(if needed).

 ### Bonus  (not required but nice-to-have)
 - Using Redux or any State managment library.
 - Unit tests for both React and PHP code.
+- Dockerize your app.
+This way we can run both API and UI in a single command. `docker-compose up`.

 ### Stack and technical requisites